-Most of the new sites and redesigns that I’m creating nowadays are built on WordPress, whether my clients want to edit their own site or not.
+All of the new sites and redesigns that I’m creating nowadays are built on WordPress, whether my clients want to edit their own site or not.
 There are many other reasons to choose WordPress.

 I also offer WordPress lessons and coaching in person or on the phone.

 Mobile-Friendly: All my WordPress sites are built on a structure that is responsive and changes according to the device you are using.
 This is important for several reasons.

 - People are increasingly using their mobile devices to access the web.

 - If your site is one that people would be looking for while on the go, such as a restaurant or accommodation site, it is very important that it work on a smartphone.